kph-02/UCSDConnect/README.md

 # UCSD Connect
-An app to connect UCSD students during the COVID-19 social crisis.
+An app to connect UCSD college students during the COVID-19 social isolation crisis.